The new site design is beautiful.

 Eagerly, you hop over to Google Analytics to see how it’s performing.
 How many new daily visitors have checked out your site in the last few hours.

-You open it up and delight in what you see.
+You open it up and you’re delighted in what you see.
 Hundreds of views over the past 24 hours alone!

 Except, here’s the thing…

 What you’re seeing is a mirage.
-It technically happened.
+It’s technically happened.
 But not really.

-Fortunately, solutions do exist.
+Fortunately, you can solve this problem.
 But the trick is that you have to know exactly where to look first.

-Here’s why, along with three little white lies that Google Analytics is telling you (along with how to fix them).
+Continue reading to learn the three white lies Google Analytics are telling you and how to fix them!

 Lie #1.
 Dark Traffic